 Serious Incident Response Team Director Appointed

-SiRT investigates all matters that involve death, serious injury, sexual assault and domestic violence, or other matters of significant public interest that may have arisen from the actions of any police agency across the province.
+SiRT provides civilian-led oversight of policing by investigating serious incidents involving police, independent of both government and police.
+The agency investigates all matters that involve death, serious injury, sexual assault and domestic violence, or other matters of significant public interest that may have arisen from the actions of any municipal police or RCMP officer across the province.